 Public Sub ExportAsDefaultTheme() On Error GoTo ErrorHandler Const FILE = "Default Theme.thmx" Const FOLDER = "/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Themes.localized/" Dim UserName As String, Path As String 010 UserName = MacScript("do shell script ""stat -f%Su /dev/console""") 020 Path = "/Users/" & UserName & FOLDER & FILE 030 ActivePresentation.SaveAs Path, ppSaveAsOpenXMLTheme 040 If Dir(Path) = FILE Then _ MsgBox "Click File / New Presentation to confirm.", _ vbInformation + vbOKOnly, "Default theme successfully set."
 050 Exit Sub ErrorHandler: 060 Debug.Print "An unexpected error " & Err; " ocurred on line " & Erl & " : " & Err.Description 070 Resume Next End Sub

-While themes and templates are easy to set up on your own computer, it’s more common for IT teams to deploy these files centrally using administrator tools such as Group Policy (GPO) for Window of Jamf for macOS.
+While themes and templates are easy to set up on your own computer, it’s more common for IT teams to deploy these files centrally using administrator tools such as Group Policy (GPO) or Intune for Window of Jamf for macOS.
 Alternatively, solutions such as our BrandIn add-in for PowerPoint can take the pain out of deploying both PowerPoint and Chart templates.
 This example shows how to use GPO to deploy templates:

 Do you need help with theme and template soup?
 We can help unmuddy your soup bowl so to speak!
-Just drop us a message from our contact pageLeave a comment
+Just drop us a message from our contact page.

 Senior technical consultantView Jamie Garroch's profile